ADHD Diet For Kids: Foods To Eat & Avoid 2023

 Meal schedules must be created to control food and snack intake and eliminate distractions during meal times.

 Keeping an ADHD food diary can help you track the behavioral changes that certain foods cause.
-It can also assist in implementing dietary elimination with the assistance of professionals.
+It can also assist in implementing a dietary elimination diet with the assistance of professionals.

 Develop A Healthy Eating Culture